Clementina Anstruther-Thomson

-Clementina "Kit" Caroline Anstruther-Thomson (1857–1921) was a Scottish author and art theorist.
+Clementina "Kit" Caroline Anstruther-Thomson (15 December 1857 – 7 July 1921) was a Scottish author and art theorist.
 She was known for writing and lecturing on experimental aesthetics during the Victorian era.
 Her collaboration with Vernon Lee in the 1890s inspired Lee's growing interests in the psychological aspect of aesthetics later in her career.

 Early life

-Anstruther-Thomson was born to John Anstruther-Thomson of Charleton and Carntyne, and Caroline Maria Agnes Robina Gray in an aristocratic family.
+Anstruther-Thomson was born in Edinburgh to an aristocratic family, the daughter of John Anstruther-Thomson of Charleton and Carntyne, and Caroline Maria Agnes Robina Hamilton-Gray.
 Her grandfather, also John Anstruther-Thomson, was a career officer in the British Territorial Army.

 Experimental aesthetics

 The aesthetic movement in the United Kingdom began in the 1860s during the Victorian period.
 In Victorian literature, writers of the aesthetic movement focused on the sensual aspect of aesthetics.
 Anstruther-Thomson in particular was keen on experiencing art physically with her body.
 In one of the lectures titled "What Patterns Do to Us" given by Anstruther-Thomson, she encouraged the audience to engage with a patterned vase and "feel its effect on their bodies".

 Vernon Lee was already familiar with Anstruther-Thomson's work prior to meeting her.
 Contemporary writers have described Anstruther-Thomson as having the physique that resembles the ideals from ancient Greek sculpture, and Lee frequently described her obsession with Anstruther-Thomson's body in her writings.
 When Lee observed art with Anstruther-Thomson, her aesthetic experience was based on "lesbian desire" of Anstruther-Thomson's body that embodied Greek ideals.